tol-is/use-scramble/README.md

 # useScramble

-A lightweight (<1KB), high performance, rect-hook for text animations.
+A lightweight (<1KB), high performance, react-hook for text animations.

 The hook receives a set of parameteres that allows you to customize the pace, and style of the animation.